Blog » Design Strategies and Tips for Health Apps

 According to Computer Weekly, health-related apps or medical apps saw a 25% rise in downloads from the beginning of the pandemic through the start of 2021.
-This includes both apps for healthcare, which connect users with doctors, nurses, and other healthcare professionals, as well as health and fitness apps, which focus on fitness, nutrition, and preventative care.
+These include apps for healthcare, which connect users with doctors, nurses, and other healthcare professionals, and fitness apps, which focus on fitness, nutrition, and preventative care.

 So, with so many users actively looking for, downloading, and using these apps, first impressions, interface design, and user experience are critical.
-While most users will need to download and use something, right now, they have near endless choices when it comes to health, fitness, and wellness apps, and they also have options in terms of choosing a mHealth app, including those which offer telehealth or abandoning them for a traditional experience.
+Most users download and use something, but right now, they have near endless choices when it comes to health, fitness, and wellness apps.
+They also have the option of choosing an mHealth app and telehealth solutions or abandon them entirely for a traditional experience.

 Remember, a healthcare mobile app is something users need to use, and they may not be as excited to open it up as they are on Instagram or a streaming video app, which is all the more reason to focus on a positive and well-designed user experience.

 Before you even turn to designing and developing, keep in mind that privacy is always king when it comes to healthcare software and applications.
 If you’re delving into healthcare, you will need to keep privacy at the core of every layer of your software –– especially considering HIPAA violations and patient data breaches can lead to Department of Health and Human Services (HHS) fines of up to $1.5 million.